ChrisEwert/cookbook/README.md

 * create new Categories

 ## Ubiquitous Language
-* CookBook: a collection of recipes
+* Cookbook: a collection of Recipes
-* Recipe: an entry in the CookBook
+* Recipe: an entry in the Cookbook
-* User: person interacting with the CookBook
+* User: person interacting with the Cookbook
 * Author: User who created a Recipe
 * Category: brief description that helps with classifying and grouping Recipes
 * Rating: combination of a number of stars between 0 and 5, a comment and a title with the purpose of rating a Recipe

 ## Descriptions
-* CookBook
+* Cookbook
   * date of creation
   * active user
 * Recipe